-Cell phone and personal electronic use is restricted to before and after school, texting during passing periods and during lunchtime unless authorized by the teacher as part of the instructional process.
-As a safety precaution, earbuds should not be worn during passing time.
+Cell phone and personal electronic use is restricted to before and after school and during lunchtime.
+Cell phone usage during passing periods and class time is prohibited unless authorized by the teacher as part of the instructional process.
+As a safety precaution, earbuds should not be worn during class or passing time.
 Confiscated phones will be returned in accordance with HISD policy.
 There is a \$15.00 fee for the return of cell phones and electronic devices.

-Student Identification Cards
+Student Identification Badges

-Each student is issued an ID card; this ID card must be in possession of the student while on campus and at all school events.
-New ID cards will be issued to all new and returning students at the beginning of the school year at no cost to the student.
-A temporary ID card may be purchased for \$1.00 when a student does not have their ID.
+Each student is issued an ID badge; this ID badge must be in possession of the student while on campus and at all school events.
+New ID badges will be issued to all new and returning students at the beginning of the school year at no cost to the student.
+A temporary ID badge may be purchased for \$1.00 when a student does not have their ID.
 Repeated violations will result in further disciplinary action.
-Replacement ID's are issued every day during before and at the beginning of the school day in the library.
+Replacement IDs are issued every day during before and at the beginning of the school day in the library.